swarali-desai/data-512-course-project/README.md

 The EPA AQS API provides historical air quality data across the United States, with standardized measurements beginning in the 1980s: https://aqs.epa.gov/data/api/

-This API will require you to sign up and authenticate details are added in the notebook: `epa_air_quality_history.ipynb`
+This API will require you to sign up and authenticate details are added in the notebook: [2_generate_AQI_data.ipynb](src/2_generate_AQI_data.ipynb)

-#### Rate Limits
+Note:
+_Rate Limits_

-Please refer to [EPA's AirData FAQ](https://www.epa.gov/outdoor-air-quality-data/frequent-questions-about-airdata) for current rate limits
+_Please refer to [EPA's AirData FAQ](https://www.epa.gov/outdoor-air-quality-data/frequent-questions-about-airdata) for current rate limits_

 #### Packages